 - NTS.7 The application site is located at the Ford Circular Technology Park (the former Tarmac blockworks site, which forms part of the former Ford Airfield) to the west of the village of Ford, as shown in figure NTS.1.
-An aerial photograph of the site is shown in figure NTS.3. - NTS.8 The 7.11 hectare site is currently partially used for the existing WTS operations and partially vacant.
+An aerial photograph of the site is shown in figure NTS.3. - NTS.8 The 6.72 hectare site is currently partially used for the existing WTS operations and partially vacant.
 The existing WTS building is located towards the centre of the site, and portacabins, parking and containers associated with this operation are situated to the west of the WTS.
-There are also two vacant, derelict former hangar buildings towards the north of the site and a large area of hardstanding is situated towards the south and east of the site.
-The site also includes a small area of hardstanding to the north west of the main part of the site.
+There are also two vacant, former hangar buildings towards the north of the site and a large area of hardstanding is situated towards the south and east of the site.
 The site is flat and approximately 6.7 m above ordnance datum (AOD). - NTS.9 Vehicular access to the site is provided by the existing access road that connects the site at its south east corner to Ford Road, just to the north of Climping / HMP Ford.
-The access road has recently replaced the previous one-way circulation system that saw vehicles using Rollaston Park Road to enter the site from the west, and the private access road to the north of Rodney Crescent to exit onto Ford Road to the east.